-"With a 7-year-old and 4-year old twins, I don't want to end up with the scariest sugar low in history," said da Silva.
+"With three kids, I don't want to end up with the scariest sugar low in history," said da Silva.
 "I've found the easiest way to sneak in healthy foods before the candy is to make something nutritious in a fun shape.
 Kids love anything in fun shapes!
-I plan to make Meatloaf Mummies (recipe below) on Sunday night and put them in the fridge raw.
-Then on Monday, I'll pop them in the oven before we get into our costumes."
+I plan to make Meatloaf Mummies (recipe below) ahead of time.
+Then, I'll pop them in the oven before we get into our costumes."

 1. Preheat the oven to 350 degrees.

-3. Make meatloaf mummies by shaping little men out of the meat mixture.
+3. Make meatloaf mummy shapes out of the meat mixture.

 4. Open the biscuit dough and flatten pieces out with your fingers.

 5. Wrap the meat people with ½-inch strips of flattened-out biscuit dough to look like bandages.
 Leave space for eyes.